rejuvyesh/paper-rename/README.md

 Usage
 -----

-First download [pdftoxml](https://dl.dropboxusercontent.com/u/60488479/pdftoxml) and add to your path.
+First download `pdftoxml` and add to your path: [linux](https://dl.dropboxusercontent.com/u/60488479/pdftoxml)

 Next add `paper-rename.py` to your path.
 Then run: